 When a Corporate Venture Capital (CVC) invests in a startup, they can aim for two different goals: strategic or financial, according to PWC.
 In order to achieve both kinds of goals, there are some practices they can follow.
 A common mistake that leads to failure is not having a strategy.

 Hence, it is crucial to have clearly defined objectives when the startup is brought in, to make sure that they are heading the right way.
-Also, the correct management should be in place, which (in some cases) already exists in the startup or provided by the investing company, along with marketing expertise.
+Also, the correct innovation management should be in place, which (in some cases) already exists in the startup or provided by the investing company, along with marketing expertise.

 [Related article - The Complete Guide to Partnerships for Startups & Corporations]

-Accelerator programs are becoming a big part of the startup ecosystem.
-It’s a great opportunity for early-stage startups to grow through education and mentorship.
+Business accelerators are becoming a big part of the startup ecosystem.
+It's a great opportunity for early-stage startups to grow through education and mentorship.
 It is an intense process during a fixed period of time, where startups are participating in different workshops, pitching sessions and mentorship programs in order to scale their business or bring it to the market.

-One of the most important factors when enrolling in an accelerator program is being able to seek and receive funding from investors.
+One of the most important factors when enrolling in an accelerator is being able to seek and receive funding from investors.
 It is common for many accelerator programs to have special sessions where startups can present their ideas in front of real investors, who it would be hard to get in touch with otherwise.